Skip to content →

 Launch and keep launching

 There is a false belief there needs to be a singular moment for launch.
 This doesn’t have to be the case and a lot of times many startups launch multiple times.
 It usually works better than having one massive launch.
 The problem with massive launches is that it takes time to prepare and they are riskier.
 There is also an increased risk that the launch won’t work and all the work is wasted.
-By launching multiple times, you are building your story and brand over time and compounding the interested people have.
+By launching multiple times, you are building your story and brand over time and compounding people's interest.
 Each launch builds more following, which then helps your future launches.